At its core, sales enablement is about getting the best out of your sales reps.

 AI-guided selling is, quite simply, selling guided by artificial intelligence.
 AI solutions extract sales-related information and use it to provide focused advice to sellers as they sell.

-As we’ve discussed, this can take the form of content suggestions, informed by the prospect mentioning a particular competitor, for example.
+As we’ve discussed, this can take the form of content suggestions, for example, when the prospect mentions a particular competitor.

-Back in 2022, our Sales Enablement Forecast 2022 report found that 10.7% of respondents believed that AI-guided selling would be a trend in coming years, with many stating that AI will be “huge” in 2024 and beyond.
+Back in 2022, our Sales Enablement Forecast 2022 report found that 10.7% of respondents believed that AI-guided selling would be a trend in the coming years, with many stating that AI would be “huge” in 2024 and beyond.

 They weren’t wrong.

-Last year, our 2024 Sales Enablement Landscape Report found that 81% of respondents’ enablement or sales teams use AI as a part of their day-to-day roles at least occasionally.
+In 2025, our Sales Enablement Salary and Landscape Report found that 81% of respondents’ enablement or sales teams use AI at least occasionally in their day-to-day roles.
 A solid quarter of respondents (25%) use AI tools regularly in their day-to-day roles.

-As the AI-driven sales approach becomes more popular, sellers will find key pieces of information landing in their laps, rather than having to spend time searching for them themselves.
-This means sellers get more value from content, and so can spend more time selling, and ultimately close more deals.
+As the AI-driven sales approach becomes more popular, sellers will find key information landing in their laps rather than having to spend time searching for it.
+This means sellers get more value from content so they can spend more time selling and ultimately close more deals.

-From a sales enablement perspective, this saves you time because the AI takes care of the content-delivery for you.
+From a sales enablement perspective, this saves you time because the AI handles content delivery.
 It also makes intelligent decisions about what content to supply, meaning you don’t have to.

 4) Lead tracking, scoring, and prioritization